 Nonetheless, despite financially leaner times, the Gardens are important as a community resource, with many individual allotment holders growing food, a range of workshops led by community members on sustainable living themes, and new organic mini-businesses operated by community members onsite, including an organic seedling business and a mobile organic café using local produce.
 Involvement with schools is increasing with the local Kindergarton and Takaka Primary School becoming stewards for the reforestation of the woodlot area and the running of nature-based learning programmes.

 The Gardens is unique being the largest community garden in the country occupying 2.0 hectares of land, in one of the most isolated regions and is second oldest in New Zealand, after Kelmana Gardens in Auckland.

 The focus on the Gardens’ mission of providing service to the community, rather than simply being a commercial food production facility, inevitably brings challenges, as the land and facilities are too extensive to simply be managed by volunteer allotment holders.
 However, throughout the Gardens’ history of nearly three decades, the organisation has continued to evolve to meet the needs of the community, and to take advantage of changing available funding streams, all while holding true to its original core principles of “organic methods of land use and education, fostering a vital link between nature and people.”

 With this intent "the Gardens" has now become the Golden Bay Sustainable Living Centre with a focus on offering our Sustainable Living Course.
-Beginning March 2019, we will offer ten weeks of learning in all the core areas of permaculture with a particular focus on the student personal project.
+Since March 2019, we have offered this 11 week course four times teaching in all the core areas of permaculture with a particular focus on the student personal project.
 It's an exciting time for us as we embark on this all important venture to create more sustainable business, food, buildings and thinking.